Jody Pinto: Public art

 In 1987 Pinto completed her first large-scale permanent public art work, Fingerspan, commissioned by the Association for Public Art in Philadelphia and located in Wissahickon Valley Park.
 The artwork is a 59'-long metal enclosure that connects two cliffs together in the shape of a bent finger.

-In 2000 Pintos collaboration on the B.I.G (Beach Improvement Group) Project, was various installations such as restrooms, seatwalls, paths, and the "Beacon Overlook". they also landscaped and restored the Palisades, as well. as designed workout area and chess courts.
+In 2000 Pintos collaboration on the B.I.G (Beach Improvement Group) Project, was various installations such as restrooms, seatwalls, paths, and the "Beacon Overlook".
+They also landscaped and restored the Palisades, as well. as designed workout area and chess courts.

-In 2000 Light Islands was created in Tokamachi City, Japan. this installation consisted of fiberglass tubes illuminated by interior fiber-optics.
+In 2000 Light Islands was created in Tokamachi City, Japan.
+This installation consisted of fiberglass tubes illuminated by interior fiber-optics.

 In 2008 Pinto completed a permanent work at the Third Street/Convention Center station in Charlotte, NC.
 The work consists of 20 illuminated fiberglass canopies that provide light and also serve as shelter for users during inclement weather.
 The canopies range in height from 9 ft, 11 ft, and 13 ft and are either green or berry in color.

 In 2014 Pinto created a piece called Land Buoy which is a metal spiral staircase, Standing 55' tall.
 This installation overlooks the ocean and land of the Washington Avenue Pier on the Delaware River in South Philadelphia.

 WOAR

 Pinto founded the rape crisis center Women Organized Against Rape in 1972 along with Dr. Cynthia Cooke who was a physician at Philadelphia General Hospital where all rape victims in Philadelphia were examined after reporting to the police.
-After seeing how a close friends of Pinto was treated and dealt with after being raped, she felt that the system was failing woman who were going through this trauma and decided to take action and thus WOAR was born.
+After seeing how a close friend of Pinto was treated and dealt with after being raped, she felt that the system was failing women who were going through this trauma and decided to take action and thus WOAR was born.
 This organization was created through volunteers during the 52nd anniversary of woman's suffrage.
 WOAR was the first center to organize city institutions to prosecute rape as a crime, and was also the first rape crisis center to gain access to a large city hospital emergency room.
 Pinto served as co-president until 1974.
-The activist working with WOAR found a huge benefit in working alongside politicians, and how impactful a politicians standing on sexual violence could effect their public image and influence.
-Describing how a Philadelphia political not working with an organization like WOAR was considered political suicide.
+The activists working with WOAR found a huge benefit in working alongside politicians, and how impactful a politician's standing on sexual violence could affect their public image and influence.
+Describing how a Philadelphia politician not working with an organization like WOAR was considered political suicide.
 WOAR continues its work today (2021) partnering with community in its mission to eliminate sexual violence and provide services to any who have experienced it.